Train yourself for Academic Teaching

 Project Based Learning (PBL)

 To understand how PBL works is important.
-It is not how Project work happens typically in India schools, or the way it happened when I was in school.
-Projects were more like craft projects in which the student had to make something impressive on the chart and then present it.
-More than ones own problems solving ability, parents and shopkeepers help was duly required.
+It is not how project work happens typically in Indian schools, or the way it happened when I was in school.
+In most Indian schools, projects are more like craft projects in which the student has to make something impressive on the chart and then present it.
+More than one's own problem-solving ability, parents' and shopkeeper's help is duly required.
 But, the PBL approach that we talk about is completely different.

 An organization named Buck Institute of Education (BIE) has been doing excellent work in project-based Learning.
-It teaches schools and teachers how to implement Project Based Learning with their students.
-It is now renamed to PBL Works.
+It teaches schools and teachers how to implement Project Based Learning in schools.
+BIE is now known as PBL Works.

-This book by Buck Institute of Education, called "PBL Starter Kit", is an excellent book to understand how Projects should be designed to make them work inside the classroom.
+A book by Buck Institute of Education called "PBL Starter Kit" is an excellent book for understanding how projects should be designed to make them work inside the classroom.

-In the AI era, such strategies of teaching are likely to become more popular.
+In the AI era, such teaching strategies are likely to become more popular.

 This book may also be useful.
 In general, Edutopia has many videos and articles on PBL.
 They are generally quite good.